BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 •Makes content more accessible, especially for those with limited technical knowledge.
 •Reduces the risk of miscommunication and errors.Enhances clarity and understanding for a wider audience.
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+Simplifying terms improves comprehension by making content easier to understand.
+For example:
+•
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?